RickStrahl/WestWindWebConnection-Documentation/User-Guide/Setting-Up-Web-Connection/Development-Environments/Visual-Studio-Configuration-and-Operation/Visual-Studio-Web-Connection-Code-Snippets.md

-﻿Web Connection also ships with a set of Intellisense snippets for Visual Studio which help embedding common Web Connection directives and HTML/BootStrap constructs into HTML pages.
+Web Connection also ships with a set of Intellisense snippets for Visual Studio which help embedding common Web Connection directives and HTML/BootStrap constructs into HTML pages.

 The snippets all have a `wc-` prefix.